 Most of us will eventually need a little help reading smaller text.
 As we progress through our lives, the surface of our eyes becomes less flexible, making it difficult for us to focus on small or nearby objects and words.
-Reading glasses are designed to improve near vision, and you can buy them with a range of different prescription powers.
+Reading glasses and reading sunglasses are designed to improve near vision, and you can buy them with a range of different prescription powers.

 Your optometrist will give you a prescription with all the information you’ll need to buy the correct reading glasses.
 All these numbers and letters might be a little confusing, so let’s break down exactly what they mean.

 Unpacking the numbers

 A reading glasses prescription looks pretty much identical to a standard eyeglasses prescription, but with a few small differences in the numbers themselves.
 A reading glasses prescription will usually have a number featuring a plus symbol (+).
 This indicates that the lenses will improve your eyes’ focusing power for up-close objects.